 The UPSS Regulation

 The Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2019 (UPSS Regulation) aims to address the significant environmental and public health risk posed by leakages from UPSS by establishing minimum standards for commissioning, decommissioning and modification of systems.
 This includes requirements for loss monitoring, leak detection, and documentation.

 Leak Detection Notification

 Part 5.7 of the Protection of the Environment Operations Act 1997 requires those responsible for UPSS sites to notify Council of any pollution incidents that occur, including any leakages of fuel from the system.
-If a leak is detected from your UPSS, you must complete the leak notification form (below) and return to Council.
+If a leak is detected from your UPSS, you must complete the leak notification form (below).